nirajku102/terraform-alb/README.md

 # terraform-alb
-Repository to set up ALB and Listerner rules for traffic routing
+Repository to set up ALB and Listerner rules for traffic routing.